 [WEBCAST] Crossing the Precipice: The India-China Border ClashVIEW EVENT DETAILS

-Though both sides stepped back after the clash, tensions remain at a boiling point after two months of border confrontations along the de facto border.
-Despite a number of high-level military and diplomatic talks in recent weeks, both countries have amassed a large number of troops and armaments along the border.
-How did India and China cross this deadly precipice in the midst of a global pandemic?
-After decades of border confrontations without fatalities, why was blood spilled this time?
+How did India and China cross this precipice in the midst of a global pandemic?
 What are the pathways to de-escalation and conflict management in the days and weeks ahead?
-And how will this border incident impact long-term term relations between Asia’s two major powers and the strategic dynamics in the Indo-Pacific?
+What role does India’s relationship with the US play in China’s aggression?
+And how will this border incident impact the long-term relationship between Asia’s two major powers and the strategic dynamics in the Indo-Pacific?

-This Asia Society Policy Institute and Asia Society India Centre webinar will shed light on these questions and analyze the impact on India, China, the region, and the United States moving forward.
+This Asia Society India Centre and Asia Society Policy Institute webinar will shed light on these questions and discuss the impact on India and China, the region, and the United States moving forward.
 Suhasini Haidar, the Diplomatic Editor of The Hindu, will moderate a conversation between Ambassador Nirupama Rao, former Foreign Secretary of India, Tanvi Madan, Senior Fellow and the Director of the India Project at the Brookings Institution, and M. Taylor Fravel, Professor of Political Science and Director of the MIT Security Studies Program at the Massachusetts Institute of Technology.